Xilinx/kria-bist/docs/src/modules/pwm.md

 ## Test Debug

-* Make sure the fancontrol service has been stopped before running this test.
+* Make sure that the fancontrol service has been stopped before running this test.
-* Make sure the BIST firmware is loaded.
+* Make sure that the BIST firmware is loaded.
-* Make sure the fan is connected to the J13 connecter.
+* Make sure that the fan is connected to the J13 connecter.

 ## Known Issues and Limitations